 Even leaving aside minor or hard to estimate contraband markets or legal “ gray “ markets like international arms dealing, these revenues are enough to field armies or acquire the most expensive technology to evade capture or launch asymmetrical attacks on state forces.

-when even a weak state ruler like Ngo Dinh Diem could scattter a criminal organization with a whiff of grapeshot are over.
+Clearly, the dayswhen even a weak state ruler like Ngo Dinh Diem could scattter a criminal organization with a whiff of grapeshot are over.
 Expeditions into failed Gap states like Somalia or major military invasions of countries like Iraq must take Black Globalization networks into account during strategic planning as they would subnational or even full-fledged state actors.
 In terms of on the ground, policy, options for U.S. policy makers and commanders for engaging these networks would include:

 Alliance ( Luciano Model)